 - Course code:

-Before coming to Calvin, Professor DeJong was a research scientist at the National Institutes of Health near Washington D.C.
+Before coming to Calvin, Dr. DeJong was a research scientist at the National Institutes of Health near Washington D.C.
 There he investigated, at the genetic level, the relationship between malaria parasites and the mosquitoes that transmit them.
 During his Ph.D. studies, Dr. DeJong participated in the first global genetic study of the parasite Schistosoma mansoni and led the most complete genetic study of its snail host, Biomphalaria.
 He has published more than 25 papers in the areas of parasitology, immunobiology, ecology, and evolution and has teaching experience at several institutions of higher learning.

 Observing the interactions between bacteriophages (viruses that infect bacteria) and their bacteria hosts.
 The project utilizes genomics to observe bacteriophage abundance, important genes within bacteria for these relationships and horizontal gene transfer events.